roblevay/MDP080/5_Modify.md

 Switch to the query pane containing the SELECT query and run it to validate that a new row has been inserted with the specific CallID value you specified in the INSERT statement (9).

----

 ### Update data

-To modify existing rows in a table, use the UPDATE statement.
+To modify existing rows in a table, use the `UPDATE` statement.

 On the query pane containing the INSERT statement, replace the existing code with the following code.